Sam Hecht

-Biographical detail

-Hecht studied at Central Saint Martins College of Art and Design and received his degree in industrial design from the Royal College of Art in London.

-He worked for architect David Chipperfield and travelled in the US and Japan before becoming head of design at IDEO.

-Hecht and Colin founded Industrial Facility in 2002.

-He has taught at the Royal College of Art and as visiting professor of Karlsruhe University.
+He has taught at the Royal College of Art and as visiting professor of Karlsruhe University in Germany.

 Hecht and Colin's work is held in museum collections including the Museum of Modern Art (MoMA) in New York and the Centre Pompidou in Paris.

 Designs by Hecht and Colin have received numerous prizes including six iF Gold Awards.

-Hecht and Colin were appointed Royal Designers for Industry in the United Kingdom in 2008 and 2015 respectively.
+Hecht and Colin were appointed Royal Designers for Industry in the United Kingdom in 2008 and 2015, respectively.

 In 2019 Phaidon Press published a monograph about Industrial Facility’s work.